Paternity Leave and Pay

 Statutory Paternity Pay (SPP)

 SPP is paid at a flat rate per week (see here for current rates) or 90% of average weekly earnings, if this is less.
 If you are paid weekly, average weekly earnings are based on your earnings in the eight weeks ending with the 15th week before the baby is due (or in the case of adoption, the matching week).
 If you are paid monthly, it is usually based on the last two pay dates before the end of the 15th week.
+You can check if you are eligible for SPP by using the Government calculator.

 However, if your average weekly earnings in this period are less than the lower earnings limit for National Insurance, you will not qualify for SPP.